 The 10 fundamental components of mental health recovery include the following principles:

 - Self-Direction.
-Consumers determine their own path of recovery with their autonomy, independence, and control of resources.
+Individuals determine their own path of recovery with autonomy, independence, and control of their resources.

 - Individualized and Person-Centered.
 There are multiple pathways to recovery based on an individual’s unique strengths as well as his or her needs, preferences, experiences, and cultural background.